Pranavhc/Deep-Learning-from-Scratch/README.md

 2. Cross-validation
 3. Early Stopping
 4. Convolutional Layer
-5. Dropout & Batch Normalization
-6. More Activation and Loss functions
+5. More Activation and Loss functions
-7. Optimizers
-8. Add better comments and explanations